-Tickets for the Salon will be available from March 1st, through the Anxiety BC website: www.anxietybc.com.
-Proceeds from the tickets sales will go to Anxiety BC, in addition to proceeds from sales of “Small Works.”
+Tickets for the Salon will be available from March 1st, through Evenbrite.
+Proceeds from the tickets sales will go to Anxiety BC, in addition to proceeds from sales of Small Works and the Silent Auction.

 We gratefully acknowledge the contributions made by the Parker Art Salon Founders who include